 Some parents feel overwhelmed when approaching a provider, whom they see as an expert.

 Others are afraid that asking too many questions will make them seem pushy, or even risk their children receiving services.
 They will be seem as a ‘difficult’ parent.

 Others may think they won’t understand the sort of information we have been outlining –that it is too complicated.

 These are common fears.

-This information may be provided on their website or in publications/pamphlets/documents.
-If you can’t find it, ask them directly.
+This information may be on their website or in publications and other documents.
+If you can’t find it, ask for them directly.